If you are a student, think of this guide as your personal SMART goal-setting toolkit.

 4. Increase Class Participation

-“I will contribute to class discussions at least three times per week in each of my courses by preparing questions before class, actively listening to lectures, and overcoming my fear of public speaking through practice, starting from next week and continuing throughout the semester.”
+“I will contribute to class discussions at least three times per week in each of my courses by preparing questions before class, actively listening to lectures, and overcoming my fear of public speaking through practice, starting next week and continuing throughout the semester.”

 Specific: The goal sets a clear target of contributing three times per week in each course.